-If you feel the need to enjoy the smudge smoke, try burning a single leaf, and pray while you do this.
+If you feel the need to enjoy the smudge smoke, try burning a single leaf while in prayer or clearing energy.
 Burn White Sage thoughtfully for it is one our most sacred plants.
 I have a small jar of single leaves that have dropped here and there that I save for this way of simple smudging.
 I also offer as gifts to Nature, the elements, when I harvest medicine, tucked into prayer bundles, or whenever I’m inspired.

 Safe Suggestions for Accepting The Medicine

 It is one of my everyday plants, be it single leaf smudge, rubbing fresh leaves or follow below for other ways.

 It’s a spirit plant deeply honored by our Native Americans.
 I love to drink it by putting a leaf in my cool water daily.
 There’s a calming effect that's not sedating like other plants.
 Better decisions come from us remaining calm in the process.
 It enhances any medicine you take and can protect you from the toxicity of many medicines too.